What to Avoid When Shopping for Latex Mattresses

 - May irritate skin directly exposed to it

 Avoid Latex mattresses that use chemicals like formaldehydes and carcinogens.
-Opt for natural wool instead; which offers natural flame resistance.
-There are a few ways to tell if latex mattresses include such chemicals.
+Opt for beds that use natural wool instead; which offers natural flame resistance.
+Rayon fabric barriers are another safer alternative.
+There are a few ways to tell if latex mattresses includes chemicals.

 - If the retailer bounces around the question, it is probably chemical based.